Giles314/vscode-vhdl-wave/README.md

 By defining specific library name and location in `vhdl-wave.json` file of the library development folder you will allow to use the right parameters as soon you enter the library development folder with vscode.

-The typical content of `vhdl-wave.json` file is :
+The typical content of `vhdl-wave.json` file to develop a library `myCustomLibrary` is:

 ```JSON
 {